AFSP – How to get Record of Completion

-Step 1: Renew your PTIN for 2016.
+1. Renew your PTIN.
 You need to have a valid PTIN at the time you complete a CPE course in order for the credits to get posted to your PTIN account.
-Then you will need to renew your PTIN for 2017 in order to prepare returns during calendar year 2017.
+Then you will need to renew your PTIN for the following year in order to prepare returns during that calendar year.

-Step 2: Complete the required CPE courses by 12/31/16.
+2. Complete the required CPE courses by 12/31.
 The courses you need depend on whether you are exempt or non-exempt.
-See related article "Am I exempt or non-exempt?"
 We post your completed CPE hours to the IRS electronically.

-Step 3: Receive email notice from IRS (TaxPro_PTIN (at) irs.gov) that you have met all the requirements of the AFSP.
-This usually takes about a week from the time you complete all your hours.
+3. Receive email notice from IRS (TaxPro_PTIN (at) irs.gov) that you have met all the requirements of the AFSP.
+This usually takes about a week from the time your last hours are submitted.

 In 24 hours, you should log in again to find a printable Record of Completion in your “View my messages” mailbox.